phil-markarian/portainer-templates/.github/README.md

 - Updated Schema to reflect Portainer version 2.19s requirement for template files.
 	- added regrex for ports so it relatively lax
 - Updated the validator script so that it catches all errors and outputs them to the terminal.
-- Added a remover script that removes any bad templates from before you combine your templates with the combine script.
+- Changed the download script to init_and_update
+    - Allows you to initialize templates in your source files.
+    - Creates a log so you can fix any issues when downloading templates.
+    - Fixes any tempaltes that don't follow the schema
+        - If an image is missing it will look on Docker Hub for an image.
+However, if no image is found it will put in a place holder.
+        - If a description or category is not found it will search Docker Hub and place a placeholder if none are found.
 	- It makes a new folder with the name of your template file and makes individual json files for each template that is currently not working.
+- Added a script to combine and remove any duplicates.
-	- Adds the error as a comment at the top of the template.
+    - Creates a log of all the templates from sources in processed_templates.json
+    - Creates a log of updates made to template.json (template_update.og)
-	- Creates a file that has all of the error templates for quick searching.
+    - Creates a log that shows what templates have been modified or removed (combine_and_remove.log)
+- Added a sort script so you can sort your templates (templates.json) alphabetically, if you so choose.
+- Changed list script to readme_list so that it makes it more obvious what the script is for.
+It's for making a list of templates in the readme.
-- Added other scripts in sources folder to help fix and organize templates.
-Will add more details later.
+- Added other scripts in lib/misc folder to help fix and organize templates.
+They were the precursor the the updated scripts.
+Feel free to get inspiration or change them to your liking.
+I plan to use this misc folder for scripts that only have very limited usage.